Zrizvi28/fa-biomarker-statistical-replication/README.md

 ## Results

 The strongest finding is an ISG15-associated methylation signal.
-Two neighboring CpGs upstream of ISG15 showed directionally consistent hypomethylation across the infant and adolescent cohorts.
-The adolescent RNA-seq data also showed decreased ISG15 expression, providing additional biological support.
+Two neighboring CpGs upstream of ISG15, cg08469540 and cg25610492, showed direction-consistent hypomethylation in allergic samples across both the infant and adolescent cohorts.

+The two-probe region also produced nominally significant results in both cohorts, with p = 0.0175 in GSE114134 and p = 0.00589 in GSE189148.
+Although these results did not remain significant after family-wise error correction, the consistency in direction and location taken with the permutation null results provide a strong candidate for further investigation.

+The corresponding RNA-seq analysis provides additional biological support.
+In GSE189149, the region was associated with decreased ISG15 expression (log₂FC ≈ −0.926), closely matching the published estimate of −0.931.

-RGS14 was also identified as a candidate and is retained as an exploratory finding.
-However, the evidence for RGS14 is not strong enough to describe it as a validated or independently replicated biomarker.
+RGS14 was also identified as a candidate during the analysis and is retained as an exploratory finding.
+While it does not have the same level of evidence as ISG15, it provides an additional candidate for future investigation.

-The methylation and regional findings should therefore be considered candidates for future validation, particularly because several results do not remain significant after multiple-testing correction.
+Taken together, the results identify ISG15 as the strongest molecular candidate, supported by cross-cohort methylation concordance, regional analysis, and an independent transcriptomic signal.
+These findings remain exploratory and require validation in additional cohorts.

 ## Conclusions